UK freelancers confident about business prospects

 In addition, the research highlighted that freelancer salaries now outperform the earning capacity of typical employees with average freelancer quarterly earnings set at around £30,000 – 20% more than the standard UK employee.

-With demand for freelancers growing, the research proves that there is still a number of opportunities for budding entrepreneurs to become freelancers and you can find out more about becoming a freelancer or contractor here.
+With demand for freelancers growing, the research proves that there is still a number of opportunities for budding entrepreneurs to become freelancers.

 Elance-oDesk UK country manager, Hayley Conick, commented on the findings: